Supervised PCA: A Multiobjective Approach: Introduction

 \IEEEPARstart{S}{upervised} principal component analysis (SPCA) is, as its name suggests, the problem of learning a low dimensional data representation in the spirit of PCA, while ensuring that the learned representation is also useful for supervised learning tasks.
-SPCA has received considerable interest outside of machine learning \cite{roberts2006using, chen2008supervised, chen2010pathway}, owing to the broad appeal of PCA and a desire to perform supervised dimensionality reduction.
-We introduce a straightforward yet novel approach to SPCA from the perspective of multiobjective optimization.
+SPCA has received considerable interest outside of machine learning \cite{liu2020visualizing, see2020iterative, roberts2006using, chen2008supervised, chen2010pathway, vogelstein2021supervised}, owing to the broad appeal of PCA and a desire to perform supervised dimension reduction. \ch{We view SPCA as a fundamental and important problem, and in this work aim to advance the state of the art in SPCA.}

+Toward that end, we introduce a straightforward yet novel approach to SPCA from the perspective of multiobjective optimization.
 In particular, we propose to solve SPCA by optimizing a criterion that explicitly balances the empirical risk associated to a supervised learning problem with the variance explained by the learned representation.

 Compared to prior work on SPCA \cite{bair2006prediction, yu2006supervised, barshan2011supervised, li2016supervised, piironen2018iterative}, our approach has several advantages.
 First, many prior works are specific to regression or classification, while our approach accommodates arbitrary loss functions.
 Second, several existing approaches operate in two stages, first learning the representation by one criterion, and subsequently inferring a prediction model by another.
 These approaches typically use correlation of the learned representation with the response variables as a proxy for the criterion of ultimate interest, e.g., classification accuracy.
-Third, many existing approaches do not have a means of specifying a trade-off between prediction and variation explained, which can lead to poor performance.
+Third, many existing approaches do not have a means of specifying a trade-off between prediction error (PE) and variation explained (VE), which can lead to poor performance.
 In our approach, this trade-off is governed by a tuning parameter.